 Conventional gilts also have a specific maturity date.
 In the case of 4% Treasury Gilt 2016 the principal will be repaid to investors on 7 September 2016.
 In recent years the Government has concentrated issuance of conventional gilts around the 5-, 10- and 30-year maturity areas, but in May 2005 the DMO issued a new 50-year maturity conventional gilt.
 In June 2013, following market consultation the DMO issued a new 55 year maturity conventional gilt.

-Index-linked gilts (IGs) form the largest part of the gilt portfolio after conventional gilts.
+Index-linked gilts (IGs) form around 25% of the gilt portfolio.
 The UK was one of the earliest developed economies to issue index-linked bonds for institutional investors, with the first issue being in 1981.
 As with conventional gilts the coupon on an index-linked gilt reflects borrowing rates available at the time of first issue.
 However, as index-linked coupons reflect the real borrowing rate for the Government rather than the nominal borrowing rate there is a much smaller variation in real yields over time.

 Index-linked gilts differ from conventional gilts in that the semi-annual coupon payments and the principal are adjusted in line with the UK Retail Prices Index (RPI).
 This means that both the coupons and the principal paid on redemption of these gilts are adjusted to take account of accrued inflation since the gilt was first issued.
 For index-linked gilts whose first issue date is before July 2002, the Bank of England performs the function of calculating and publishing the uplifted coupons on each index-linked gilt following the release of the RPI figure which is relevant to it, while for index-linked gilts first issued from July 2002 onwards the DMO performs this function.
 The DMO has produced a detailed paper with examples which sets out the method for calculating cash flows on index-linked gilts.